Hadestia/Lua-Array-module/README.md

 ### Arr:addAll(arr, index)
 Adds an object to the array.
 An index can be provided to specify a position for insertion.
 - Parameters
-  - arr: Array whose elements should be added.
+  - arr: Array whose elements should be added. the element's keys must be 1, 2, 3, ... to prevent any confusion.
   - index: int Index of where the elements should be inserted.
 If no index was provided the elements will be appended to the array. (optional)
 - Returns
   - int: starting index of the inserted object.